ZPaul2Fresh8/tms34010-scripter/README.md

     - Autocomplete
     - Directive Support
-    - Datatype
+    - Datatype Variations

 ## Known Issues

-MMTM and MMFM no yet implemented as well as the less popular pixel blitter instructions.
+MMTM and MMFM no yet implemented as well as the less popular PIXT instructions.

 ## Release Notes